Laufey and Kratos together in a God of War story scene

 Is God of War Laufey set after Ragnarok?

-Why can’t Faye simply leave the Everywhen?
+Why can't Laufey simply leave the Everywhen?

 Previous games